Targets for Flavor-Violating Top Decay: Numerical Analysis

 The above limits on the rare top branching ratios are also illustrated in the plots of Figures~\ref{fig:CeeutLR}, \ref{fig:CmmctRR}, and \ref{fig:CeectLR} corresponding to the three representative example scenarios ``electron-up LR'' (equation (\ref{eq:BR_limit_first})), ``muon-charm RR'' (equation (\ref{eq:BR_limit_last})), and ``electron-charm LR'' (equation (\ref{eq:BR_limit_second})), respectively.
 In each case, we show the relevant flavor-conserving Wilson coefficient with top quarks on the horizontal axis and the relevant top flavor-violating one on the vertical axis.
 The relevant flavor-conserving coefficient with light quarks is set to its maximal value, compatible with experimental constraints.
 Constraints from $Z$ decays, $B$ decays, and $t\bar t$ production in association with leptons are shown by the shaded regions in blue, red, and purple.
 Where applicable, the constraint from single top production at LEP is shown in gray.
 Expected values for the rare top decays are shown by the dashed blue contours.
 In the yellow regions, the sum rule relations from equation~\eqref{eq:sum_rule_DeltaF1} are violated.
 The values in equations~\eqref{eq:BR_limit_first} - \eqref{eq:BR_limit_last} correspond to the maximal rare top decay branching ratios in the white regions of the plots.

-We stress that the values summarized above in equations~\eqref{eq:BR_limit_first} - \eqref{eq:BR_limit_last}, and the yellow regions in the plots of Figures~\ref{fig:CeeutLR}, \ref{fig:CmmctRR}, and \ref{fig:CeectLR} are not strict bounds, but should rather be interpreted as sensitivity targets.
+We stress that the values summarized above in equations~\eqref{eq:BR_limit_first} - \eqref{eq:BR_limit_last}, and the yellow regions in the plots of Figures~\ref{fig:CeeutLR}, \ref{fig:CmmctRR}, and \ref{fig:CeectLR} are not strict bounds, as they only hold in some UV models but can be violated in others (c.f the discussion at the end of section~\ref{sec:positivity}).
+Therefore, the bounds should rather be interpreted as sensitivity targets.
 Note that~\cite{Chala:2018agk} estimates that branching ratios at the level of $10^{-6}$ are within reach of the HL-LHC.
 If future searches for rare top decays find indeed a signal with a branching ratio above the values in parentheses, we will be able to conclude that the effect is due to a class of new physics that is not subject to the positivity considerations leading to the relations in equation~\eqref{eq:sum_rule_DeltaF1}.
+Models with $Z^\prime$ bosons would be the most prominent candidates.
 An observation of rare top decays with branching ratios between the two numbers would either point to the same class of new physics or might indicate that there is additional new physics in $Z$ decays and rare $B$ decays that renders their constraints on top operators ineffective.

 We note that the sensitivity targets will change with more precise LHC measurements of di-lepton production and $t \bar t$ production in association with leptons.
 If better bounds on new physics in these processes can be established in the future, the target region for the rare top decays will move to smaller values.